 Here is an ant moat that I use and recommend:

 LEARN MORE HERE -> 9 Ways To Keep Ants OFF Your Hummingbird Feeders

 Not only will you have a better chance at attracting more hummingbirds, but having lots of nectar feeders also prevents a bully hummer from scaring away other birds.

 Yes, you heard correctly.
 Hummingbirds can be very aggressive and territorial.
 It’s not uncommon for one to perch next to a feeder and not let anyone else eat!

-Most hummingbird species travel thousands of miles each year during Spring and Fall migration.
+Most hummingbird species travel thousands of miles each year during spring and fall migration.
 For such a tiny bird, this is an enormous energy expense.

 The same principle applies in the fall.
 Many enthusiasts take their feeders down too early, just when hummingbirds are making their way back down south.

-I think the best way to continuously attract hummingbirds is to plant their favorite shrubs, trees, and flowers.
+The best way to continuously attract hummingbirds is to plant their favorite shrubs, trees, and flowers.

 This is because the average hummingbird visits up to 2,000 flowers each day looking for nectar!
 Establishing a hummingbird garden takes advantage of this fact.

 Hanging up hummingbird feeders can become a lot of work between changing the sugar water and cleaning every few days.
 But with flowers, you never have to worry if your nectar has spoiled.
 Nature takes care of everything and is the gift that keeps on giving!